-This sum covers the administrative costs.
-The inspector's travel and accommodation (full board) expenses must be paid to him directly by the applicant.
 The travel from his home to the course site and back may be calculated as follows:

-- Per travel day, CHF 100.--

-- Train fare: first-class

-- Travel in his own car: CHF 0.70 per kilometre

-- Air travel: economy

-The applicant (ski resort, owner, organiser, club) is responsible for the observance of applicable environmental regulations during development of the course including completion of any improvements required by the inspector.
+- Per travel day, CHF 100.-- - Train fare: first-class - Travel in his own car: CHF 0.70 per kilometre - Air travel: economy - The Applicant (ski resort, owner, organiser, club) is responsible for the observance of applicable environmental regulations during development of the course including completion of any improvement required by the Inspector. - The Applicant must accompany the Inspector during the inspection, and for DH and SG the usual course setter of the race should be present as well.
+If the Inspector orders only minor improvements, the condition of the courses after completion of these improvements must be reported to the Inspector as soon as possible.
+For more extensive work, the Inspector will decide whether an additional inspection is necessary. - 650.5.1.3 If necessary, the Applicant has the responsibility to translate the Homologation Report so that the requirements are clearly understood by those reading and using the report.

-650.6.2 The National Ski Association
+650.5.2 The National Ski Association